Chart Color Schemes

 Employment conditions in Gordon Park rank among the top 10% of areas assessed nationally

-Gordon Park has an educated workforce with professional services well-represented.
-Its unemployment rate was 2.1% in June 2025.
+Gordon Park has an educated workforce with strong professional services representation.
+The unemployment rate was 2.1% in the past year, with estimated employment growth of 11.1%.

 Frequently Asked Questions - Employment